garrandall/popular-music-data/tracks/tell-me-when-to-go-e-40-keak-da-sneak.md

 now let me direct traffic for a minute..
 (talk to 'em)
-Now, let me tell you about this hyphy movement we got going in the bay.. when i say something you say it right back to me, you smell me? we're gonna do it like this right here...
+Now, let me tell you about this hyphy movement we got going in the bay.. when I say something you say it right back to me, you smell me? we're gonna do it like this right here...

  Ghost-ride the whip